The Revealed Attributes of God

 Because that description, mankind being made in the image of God, seems vague and unclear to many of us, tend to not pay much attention to it.

-Yet, that fact turns out to be the basis for the grand tension which most of the human authors writing the texts of the Bible are working explain.
+Yet, that fact turns out to be the basis for the grand thematic tension which most of the human authors writing the texts of the Bible are working explain.

 The often overlooked and occasionally even disputed characteristic of mankind that causes the problem which has to be fixed is that God makes men free agents.
 Acting as free agents, the first man and women, together, make a bad choice.
 They chose to disobey their maker.

-This single event starts the ball rolling.
-Ideas have consequences, and consequence of Adam and Eve’s bad decision is that they loose the mystical union of their fellowship which they have with their maker.
+This single event starts the thematic ball rolling.
+Ideas have consequences, and the consequence of Adam and Eve’s bad decision is that they loose the mystical union of their fellowship which they have with their maker.

 These two factors conclude in a cosmic confrontation between God and the satanic forces trying influence mankind to act selfishly.
 God, being all powerful, has no real problem vanquishing evil, so history ends in the restoration of those men and women who chose to obey God living in a restored creation for eternity.